fangq/mcx/README.txt

 a time-gate number more than needed, for example, "-g 20", MCX will stop when the 10 needed time-gates are complete.

 IV.
 Interpret the Outputs

-MCX's outputs include two parts, the saved files and messages print on-screen.
+MCX's outputs include two parts, the fluence volume file and messages printed on the screen.

 4.1 Output files

-An mc2 file is a binary file to save the fluence distributions within the problem domain.
-By default, this fluence is a normalized solution (rather than the raw probability), therefore, one can compare this directly to the analytical solutions (i.e. Green's function).
-The storing order in the mc2 files are the same as the input: if the input is row-major, the output is row-major, and so on.
+An mc2 file is a binary file to save the fluence distribution of the problem domain.
+By default, this fluence is a normalized solution (oppose to the raw probability), therefore, one can compare this directly to the analytical solutions (i.e. Green's function).
+The storing order in the mc2 files is the same as the input: if the input is row-major, the output is row-major, and so on.
 The dimension of the file is [Nx Ny Nz Ng] where Ng is the total number of time gates.